MetOffice/simulation-systems/source/Reviewers/scitechreview.rst

 before a change is passed onto the next level of review.

-The pull request will likely iterate between the reviewer and the developer during the review process while retaining it's sci/tech review status.
+The pull request will likely iterate between the reviewer and the developer during the review process while retaining it's SciTech Review status.

-Once you are happy that the change is appropriate and correct, and the sci-tech review parts of the pull request template have been completed then change the review state to Code Review and leave an approving review.
+Once you are happy that the change is appropriate and correct, and the SciTech Review parts of the pull request template have been completed then change the review state to Code Review and leave an approving review.

 .. image:: ../WorkingPractices/images/gh_screenshots/project_scitech_light.png